Harkelion/Tera-Skills-Cast/README.md

 # Tera Skills List

-Create a list of your rotation and information about each skill (as current attack Speed and time between each cast)
+Create a list of the target's rotation and information about each skill (as current attack Speed and time between each cast)

 #### Command : /8 (or ! in any chat except toolbox /8)
 ```txt